imrany/recipe-organiser/README.md

 > `- Warm the water`<br/>
 `- Stir the hot water while adding cocoa powder`

-### Development
-- [/public]("./public") - contains all static assets like images, css, js, svg and manifest.json
-- [/src]("/src") - contain all the code and logic
-- All the routes are allocated in [/src/routes]("./src/routes")
-    - `/src/routes/view.mjs` - this contains all the views routes for rendering the handlebars templates in [/src/views]("/src/views")
-    - `/src/routes/index.mjs` - this contains all the api routes for controllers in [/src/controllers]("/src/controllers")
-- `.env` - contains all environment variables
-- `/src/middleware.mjs` - handle authentication logic

 ### How to view a recipe in details
 - Click the recipe you want to view, it wil instantly open a detailed page showing the recipe's name, ingredients and directions ? instruction for you to follow